codatio/codat-docs/docs/using-the-api/modified-dates.md

 ### Pitfalls

-- The `sourceModifiedDate` may not be populated when:
+- The `sourceModifiedDate` may not be populated and returned as `null` when:
   - Pulling attachments, balance sheets, company information, or profit & loss reports
   - The integration platform does not provide modification date information for a given data type
   - The record has been deleted from the source platform, but Codat doesn't have a record of when the deletion occurred.
 Void records may also be identified in the same way if the platform uses soft deletes.